jgowans/blog/_posts/2019-12-26-from-printf-to-the-kernel.md

 ```

 Where 0x6000ca is the address of the string.
 Sure enough, running `./asm` produces the expcted output and we can see the syscall in action with strace.

+## Kernel interface

+We've passed in 1 for the write file descriptor.
+This fd was set up for us for.

 ## References